Priygupt13/linux/README.md

 ## Implementation
  *   We have used two atomic variables , atomic_t for exit counter and atomic64_t  for counter total CPU cycles to process all exits and we are exporting these variable through EXPORT_SYMBOL so that we can access those variable inside vmx.c file while handing exits.

+ *  We have created a function to records the total CPU processing time to `cpu_cycles` in vmx.c

 ## Required Software
 *   Ubuntu Machine or Google Cloud Platform